ThorKn/vexriscv-ulx3s-simple-plugin/README.md

 |-- vexriscv
 |-- ulx3s
 |-- c_project
+|-- images
 ```
 `vexriscv` contains the spinalHDL code for generating the Vexriscv CPU as a single Verilog file, named `Murax.v`.
 The custom instruction (a Vexriscv plugin inside the pipeline) is also already contained in `Murax.v`.

 `ulx3s` contains the `makefile` and the constraint file `ulx3s_v20_constraints.lpf` for building the bitstream out of the Verilog.
 The bitstream will be named `Murax.bit` and can directly be uploaded to the ULX3S Board.

 `c_project` contains the whole C project to build the example ELF file `simple_plugin.elf` to interact with the custom instruction inside the Vexriscv.
 This ELF file can be uploaded to the Vexriscv (on the ULX3S Board) via Openocd and Riscv-GDB.

+`images` contains the pictures for the readme.

 ### Build and upload it all
 #### Build the Murax.v from spinalHDL with SBT